aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

 title: Working with Sections in C++
 articleTitle: Working with Sections
 linktitle: Working with Sections
-description: "Understanding document section concepts and manipulation practices using Aspose.Words for C++."
+description: "Understanding document section concepts and manipulation practices using C++."
 type: docs
 weight: 30
 url: /cpp/working-with-sections/